 |From||"Reinke, Tracy L." <email@example.com>|

-To apply, please forward your CV, cover letter and list of three references to:
+To apply for the position, please forward your resume, cover letter and list of three references to:

 Tracy Reinke, CRA

 The University of Oklahoma

 Go to: Periods · List Information · Index by: Date (or Reverse Date), Thread, Subject or Author.